-Here are 11 tips to take some of the blogging pressure from you and put the fun back into blogging:
+Here are 11 tips to take some pressure away from you and put the fun back into blogging

 - Keep a running list of blogging ideas.
-Use a program like Evernote to keep track of your ideas and the resources you can draw from when writing your posts.
+Use a program like Evernote or Trello to keep track of your ideas and the resources you can draw from when writing your posts.

 - Forget being totally original.
 Seriously.
-Every idea is built upon or inspired by someone else’s idea.
-So give credit where credit is due, and provide your own unique twist or take on the subject and relax – no one expects you to reinvent anything.
+Every idea is inspired by someone else’s idea.
+So give credit where credit is due and provide your own unique twist or take on the subject and relax–no one expects you to reinvent everything.

-- Re-purpose your content and other people’s content, too.
-Curate, list, pull bits and pieces from here and there – it’s all good.
-Just give credit to everyone you sourced from.
-And go back to your own content and see if you can’t update it, re-purpose it, mix it up or whatever.
+- Re-purpose your content.
+Curate, list, pull bits and pieces from here and there–it’s all good.
+Go back to your own content and see if you can’t update it, re-purpose it, mix it up or whatever.
 Odds are if you’ve blogged for more than a year then you’ve got a small goldmine of content you can sift through to create new content.

 - Be more of a reporter and less of an expert.
 Being the go-to expert in your niche is difficult, especially when you’re new to blogging.
 The pressure can become so unbearable that you stop blogging, afraid you’ll write something that will make you look foolish in your readers’ eyes.
 But if you place your focus on reporting instead of being the absolute authority, magic will happen.
 You’ll feel freer to express your own opinions, you’ll find it’s far easier to write posts, and because you are referencing other authorities and experts in your niche, you become your own authority to your readers.